SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-As of my last update in early 2023, specific events planned for May 19 of any given year in the USA can vary widely and may not be comprehensively listed.
-However, there are some recurring events, holidays, and notable occasions that may be observed on that date.
-Here are some types of events that could happen on May 19 in the USA:

-- **Local festivals**: Various towns or cities may host annual festivals with music, food, and cultural activities.
-- **Conferences
+- **Preakness Stakes**: The Preakness Stakes is typically held on the third Saturday in May, which can sometimes fall on the 19th.
+It is the second jewel of the Triple Crown in thoroughbred horse racing and takes place at the Pimlico Race Course in Baltimore, Maryland.

+Please note that specific events can vary from year to year, and not every May 19th will have the same events scheduled.
+Always check the current year's calendar for precise event dates
 ### Positive Qoute
 ------
-"Embrace the beauty of your journey and let your light shine bright 💫🌟 Be the reason someone believes in the goodness of people. 😊💖"
+"Every new day brings a chance to bloom 🌼 Embrace your journey with joy and let your spirit shine bright like the sun! ☀️🌈"